 In Veterinary Medicine animals tend to be divided into generalised categories of farm animals and companion animals (cats, dogs and horses).

 Everything else are grouped together as exotics.
-This includes all the 'children's pets', birds, reptiles and fish.
+This includes rabbits, rodents, birds, reptiles and fish.

 Rabbits and rodents are seen so commonly that they really should not be regarded as exotic but they are usually classified as such for convenience.

 We have a wide range of facilities and equipment making it easier to provide the best level of care for the exotic pet.
 Specialist anaesthetic equipment includes: